convoyinteractive/genesis/readme.md

-# 🥾 boot
+# Genesis

-> boot presets the configuration needed to rapidly build static websites backed by webpack.
+> Genesis presets the configuration needed to rapidly build static websites backed by webpack.

 ## Installation

-While boot is designed as a template.
-You can __[start a new project](https://github.com/convoyinteractive/boot/generate)__ directly from GitHub.
+While genesis is designed as a template.
+You can __[start a new project](https://github.com/convoyinteractive/genesis/generate)__ directly from GitHub.

 Now you can install the required dependencies, such as *webpack*, *babel* and *sass* by running `npm install`.

 ## Getting started

-boot ships with presets for bundling JavaScript, precompiling SASS and PostCss plugins like autoprefixer.
+Genesis ships with presets for bundling JavaScript, precompiling SASS and PostCss plugins like autoprefixer.
 You may want to update the configurations in the *webpack.config.js* file or require other third party dependencies.

 Begin by running